Marina owner convicted in fatal 2008 boat crash settles new environmental protection case - Boston News, Weather, Sports | WHDH 7News

 The attorney general and state Department of Environmental Services announced the settlement with Erica Blizzard, owner of Lakeport Landing Marina in Laconia, on Thursday.
 According to authorities, marina employees severed a fuel line while repairing a dock in August 2021, failed to adequately notify the state, and continued to dispense fuel after a making a faulty repair.
 Blizzard was accused of hindering the state’s investigation into the fuel line damage until confronted several weeks later.

-Blizzard, who did not admit to the allegations in settling the case, did not respond to a phone message and email sent Thursday.
+Blizzard, did not admit to the allegations in settling the case.
+Her attorney, Biron Bedard, said Thursday the settlement represents “the cost of the litigation.”

+“The allegations recited in the press release were never proven and consistently denied in the litigation,” he said in email, referring to the press release issued by the state.

+Officials said Blizzard cooperated with authorities after being confronted with evidence of the improperly repaired fuel line.
+The state agreed to suspend $35,000 of the penalty for 10 years provided the marina complies with underground storage tank rules and laws.

 In 2008, Blizzard was head of the New Hampshire Recreational Boaters Association when she plowed her high-performance boat into a rock ledge after a night of drinking.
 Stephanie Beaudoin, of Meredith, died, and another passenger was injured.
 Blizzard was acquitted of an alcohol-related charge but found guilty of negligent homicide and sentenced to six months in jail.